bskinn/h5cube-spec/doc/source/cubeformat.rst

 ----------

-The CUBE file format as described here is **NOT** an official specification, sanctioned by Gaussian, Inc. It is instead this author's best effort to provide a complete description of the contents of the majority of CUBE files in circulation, as represented by the small subset encountered by this author. **FILES FORMATTED TO THIS SPECIFICATION MAY NOT BE COMPATIBLE WITH ALL SOFTWARE SUPPORTING CUBE FILE INPUT.**
+The CUBE file format as described here is **NOT** an official specification, sanctioned by Gaussian, Inc. It is instead a best effort to define the contents of a representative subset of CUBE files in circulation.
+**FILES FORMATTED TO THIS SPECIFICATION
+MAY NOT BE COMPATIBLE WITH ALL SOFTWARE SUPPORTING CUBE FILE INPUT.**

 Overview